Roots

 1. TAP ROOTS

 Tap-rootsTap roots are the plant roots that grow inside the soil surface.
 Tap means primary.
 The initial stage of the tap root is called the Radicle.
 At this stage, the seed begins to develop downward in the soil and begins to attach itself to the soil.
 These tap roots grow always perpendicular to the soil but in a downward direction.
 These roots are also used for food storage purposes.
 The following vegetables are good examples of taproots: carrot, beetroot, mustard, and turnip.
-The tap roots differ from other root types based on their development from two parts of the seed leaf called dicots.
+The tap roots differ from other root types based on their development from two parts of the seed Leaf called dicots.

 2. FIBROUS ROOTS